sourcebots/docs/content/api/power-board.md

 ```

 ## Power outputs
-The power boards 6 outputs can be turned on and off using the `power_on` and `power_off` functions respectively.
+The power boards six outputs can be turned on and off using the `power_on` and `power_off` functions respectively.

 {{% notice note %}}
 `power_on` is called when you setup your robot, so this doesn't need to be called manually.
 The ports will come on automatically as soon as your robot is ready, before the start button is pressed.